bmrb-io/BMRB-API/documentation/JSONRPC.md

   added.
 An example is `Type`: `SMILES` which specifies that the `Type` column MUST BE `SMILES` in order to print the result.
 You can use `%` multiple times anywhere in the value as a wildcharacter.
-  * `hash`: A boolean.
-True makes the results ordered such that each column is a key that points to a list of all of it's values.
-False results in the values being returned as a list of rows (as lists).
+  * `hash`: A boolean. `true` makes the results ordered such that each column is a key that points to a list of all of it's values. `false` results in the values being returned as a list of rows (as lists).

 Example query (returns all tags from the chemical compound descriptor loop where